 11. City dwellers: don’t forget about transportation!

 During my study abroad trip, I had metro passes for each of the three major cities I visited, and this was a huge weight off my shoulders!
-This allowed me unlimited travel throughout those cities during a set period of time, and it was definitely worthwhile for me.
+This allowed unlimited travel throughout those cities during a set period of time, and it was definitely worthwhile.
 If you’re staying in one city for long, consider investing in metro passes as well.
 It will make life a lot easier.

 12. Call your credit card company beforehand.

 As a financial services professional, I’d be crazy not to mention this one.
-Make sure your credit card companies are aware of when you will be out of the country so that they don’t freeze your accounts while you’re away!
-I made the mistake of booking Versailles tickets online while I was still in the states, and found that my account was frozen almost immediately after for suspected credit card theft.
-Make sure your financial institutions are aware of your whereabouts to avoid any mishaps once you leave the country – it will be a lot harder to solve these problems away from home!
+Make sure your credit card companies are aware of when you will be out of the country so that they don’t freeze your accounts!
+Make sure your financial institutions are aware of your whereabouts to avoid any mishaps once you leave the country.
+It will be a lot harder to solve these problems away from home!